byronwall/hn-offline/README.md

 - Official HN API, via Firebase - used to load front page list, story, and comment details
 - Algolia HN search results - for the top day and week stories

 The server has a simple timer which triggers every 10 minutes to check for updates for the front page.
 The day and week lists update less frequently.
+There's additional logic to only reload the comments for a story if enough time has elapsed from the previous update.

 The client is a SPA built in React.
 The bulk of the code is data management and controlling the view when comments are collapsed.